ndrewpj/FastFlowLM/README.md

 ```
 > The model tag (e.g., `llama3.2:1B`) sets the initial model, which is optional.
 If another model is requested, FastFlowLM will automatically switch to it.
 ---

-> ⚠️ The model will be downloaded to the folder: ``C:\Users\<USER>\Documents\flm\models\``.
-If HuggingFace is not directly accessible in your region, you can manually download the model and place it in this directory.

 ## 📺 Demo Videos